quicwg/base-drafts/draft-ietf-quic-transport.md

 client MUST ignore a Version Negotiation packet if it has already received and acted on a Version Negotiation packet.

 A client MAY attempt 0-RTT after receiving a Version Negotiation packet.
-A client that sends additional 0-RTT packets MUST NOT reset the packet number to 0 as a result, see {{retry-0rtt-pn}}.

 The format of the packet that a client sends might be different in the new version.
 In this case, the client generates a new packet that conforms to the selected version.
-Though different versions might convey information about versions differently, a client MUST send both its first attempted version and the list of versions it claims to support in preference order.
+Though different versions might convey information about versions differently, a client MUST NOT change the set of versions it claims to support.
+Only the determination about server support can change between connections attempts.

 Version negotiation packets have no cryptographic protection.
 Keeping version-related information consistent between versions is critical for